Your future awaits –

 Anabin (available only in German)

-- Proof of English skills1: WHU accepts one of the following English language tests:
+- Proof of English proficiency1: WHU accepts one of the following English language tests:

-ESOL: Minimum level CAE, Grade C (German/English track) or Grade A (English track)
+- Cambridge ESOL: Minimum level CAE, Grade C (German/English track) or Grade B (English track)

-If you currently study at an English-speaking school, you may be exempted from an English test
+Please note: If you are currently studying at an English-speaking school, you may be exempt from an English test

 Taking a gap year?
-Early application is possible
+An early application is possible.

 Get started –